II. Changing the Clutch

 Throwout Bearing.

-Stepping on the clutch ultimately causes the throwout bearing to push the
+Stepping on the clutch ultimately causes the throwout bearing

-disengaging the engine from the transmission.
-That is, when you step
+the engine from the transmission.
+That is, when you step on the clutch, hydraulic

-on the clutch, hydraulic fluid (brake fluid) from the master cylinder
+fluid (brake fluid) from the master cylinder pushes the slave cylinder, which in

-which pushes the throwout bearing into the finger levers of the diaphragm
+turn pivots the clutch fork lever, which pushes the throwout bearing into the finger

-spring to release squeezing pressure on the clutch disk.
-The
+levers of the diaphragm spring to release squeezing pressure on the clutch disk.

 Throwout bearings are sealed bearings, now days, and rarely ever go bad.
 However they are inexpensive and should always be changed as part of a clutch job.